StoryUnderMoon/gitskills/README.md

 # gitskills
-create a new branch is quick AND simple
+create a new branch is quick & simple